Tentabrella/LearningPyspark/README.md

   * Basic manipulation for DataFrame
   * Basic manipulation for DataCleaning
   * Basic use for MLlib and one example project
-  * change this to test
+  * FP Growth for frequent item mining